Oil Demand Has Collapsed, And It Won't Come Back Any Time Soon

 Many U.S. producers have gone bankrupt.
 Saudi Arabia, which has been trying to diversify its economy to be less reliant on oil as the sole source of prosperity, pushed the wider group of countries called OPEC+ to slash output and drag prices up out of the doldrums.

-These disruptions come as a growing number of investors, regulators and even energy giants themselves are projecting bigger shifts in oil demand in the years to come, as much of the world takes action to try to limit the most damaging consequences of climate change.
+These disruptions come as a growing number of investors, regulators and even energy giants are projecting bigger shifts in oil demand in the years to come as much of the world takes action to try to limit the most damaging consequences of climate change.

 BP and Shell are among the European oil and gas giants that have pledged to reshape their businesses to focus more on zero-carbon energy sources.
 Total, the French energy company, recently acknowledged that the shift away from fossil fuels will cause some of its current oil investments to become "stranded assets," meaning they will not be as valuable as expected in a world that has reduced its reliance on oil.